Therena/OpenFolderExtension/README.md

 ## Features

 - Open the containing folder of a file in the Solution Explorer
+- Open output folder of a project from solution explorer

 ### Open the containing folder of a file in the Solution Explorer
 Select a file or a project in the Solution Explorer and right-click it.